o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 ---
 description: ' Understand the workflow of Open 3D Engine''s runtime asset system and learn how to load prebuilt assets into a running instance of the engine. '
-title: Programming the Lumberyard AZCore Runtime Asset System
+title: Programming the O3DE AZCore Runtime Asset System
 ---
-# Programming the Lumberyard AZCore Runtime Asset System {#asset-pipeline-asset-system-programming}
+# Programming the O3DE AZCore Runtime Asset System {#asset-pipeline-asset-system-programming}

-The Lumberyard Editor and Lumberyard runtime code use the AZCore runtime asset system to asynchronously stream and activate assets\.
+The O3DE Editor and O3DE runtime code use the AZCore runtime asset system to asynchronously stream and activate assets\.
 This topic describes the workflow of the classes in the asset system and shows how to load already\-built assets into a running instance of the engine\.

 **Note**
 For information on compiling and building assets, see [Working with the Asset Pipeline and asset files](/docs/user-guide/features/assets/intro.md)\.

 ## Asset System Classes {#asset-pipeline-asset-system-programming-asset-system-classes}

-The Lumberyard asset system includes the following classes and class families:
+The O3DE asset system includes the following classes and class families:
 + [AZ::Data::AssetData Derived Classes](#asset-pipeline-asset-system-programming-azdataassetdata-derived-classes)
 + [AZ::Data::AssetManager](#asset-pipeline-asset-system-programming-azdataassetmanager)
 + [AzFramework::AssetCatalog](#asset-pipeline-asset-system-programming-azframeworkassetcatalog)